by Lee Dobbins

 You must be aware that some usual indicators of oncoming dog aggression are body tension, snarling, and erect ears.
 You can prevent possible aggression by ordering your dog to sit, back stroking, and or reaching out your hand to the other animal.
 If you have conveyed the smell of your pet to the other animal, let them interact naturally.

 Many dogs can be trained to curb thier urge to bite by the time they are four and a half months old, but it may take your dog longer than that.
 It varies by breed, and each individual dog within a breed is different.
-And you know that saying “you can’t teach an old dog new tricks”?
-It’s not exactly true, but training an older dog to stop biting is much more difficult than it is to teach a puppy.
+And you know that saying “you can't teach an old dog new tricks”?
+It's not exactly , but training an older dog to stop biting is much more difficult than it is to teach a .

 Some dogs never fully let go of the biting instinct, and in this case, the dogs must be carefully watched by their owners.
 If your dog is a biter, then you must insure that it cannot get close enough to bite a person or another animal.

-Persistent long term use of these dog training techniques will likely result in a more stable and fun pet, not to mention that it could prevent an unwanted situation where your dog could get hurt or hurt someone else.
+Persistent long term use of these techniques will likely result in a more stable and fun pet, not to mention that it could prevent an unwanted situation where your dog could get hurt or hurt someone else.

 About the Author: